 Learn the Dangers of the Jimmy Swaggart Study Bibles.
 This article discusses the strange doctrines of the Jimmy Swaggart Expositor’s Study Bible also known as the Jimmy Swaggart Bible.

 Get my book Swaggartism, only $6.99 on Amazon.
+Click book image to the left to purchase.
 In it I delineate the false teachings contained in Swaggart’s biblical commentary.
-This article will give you a sample of what is exposed in my book, such as Jimmy Swaggart’s claim that he audibly received a new doctrinal revelation from God that is more light than the Church has ever known, that only the Swaggart denomination has this revelation, that all other churches are corrupt and have lost the true Gospel, that the Apostle Paul was a blatant sinner while he ministered, and that anyone who does not speak in tongues is of “little worth in the Kingdom of God.”
+This article will give you a sample of what is exposed in my book, such as Jimmy Swaggart’s heretical claim that he audibly received a new doctrinal revelation from God that is more light than the Church has ever known, that only the Swaggart denomination has this revelation, that all other churches are corrupt and have lost the true Gospel, that the Apostle Paul was a blatant sinner while he ministered, and that anyone who does not speak in tongues is of “little worth in the Kingdom of God.”

 Heretical and strange teachings: